SocialismTools/socialism.tools/source/content/Chat apps & DSA.md

 Most DSA members are talking to their comrades on multiple apps.
 Few people love the status quo, and every few years it's someone's turn to say hey: why don't we try to fix this problem?
-There's lots of open source options, how hard could it be?
+There's lots of open source options!
+How hard could it be, anyway?
 Without spoiling the surprise answer at the end, just know this is the third complete rewrite of this post in six years.

 ## State of the chat
 There are dozens of chat apps to choose from for team collaboration.
 They’re all difficult to test out before fully committing, and like to spread critical features across price levels.
 DSA is in a weird sport for most companies because we have enterprise-level needs (self hosting, SSO, admin tools, advanced features) with ~none of the budget.